EDOC Annual Report:

-In order to evaluate PhD student’s progress on their thesis, the thesis director (and co-director if applicable) and the PhD student meet once a year to prepare a report.
+In order to evaluate doctoral candidate’s progress on their thesis, the thesis director (and co-director if applicable) and the doctoral candidate meet once a year to prepare a report.

 The information is entered into an online tool that will generate a final PDF document as a report.

-EDNE students are also required to do annual scientific discussions.
-More information is found below under the “For PhD Students” toggle.
+EDNE Scientific Discussion: information is found below under the “For doctoral candidates” toggle.

-Access to the online tool is via a link sent by your doctoral program and connection with your GASPAR account (or Guest account for co-directors outside EPFL).
+Access to the online tool is via a link sent by your doctoral program and connection with your GASPAR account.

-Each year, from one year after the Candidacy exam, you are required to submit an annual report using the on-line tool and also do an EDNE scientific discussion with the jury from your Candidacy Exam using a loadable form.
+Each year after successfully passing the Candidacy exam, you are required (Art 10) to submit an annual report using the on-line tool and also reassemble your candidacy jury to do an EDNE scientific discussion using a downloadable form.
 The goal of these two processes is to provide a very comprehensive picture of the progress of your project with an effort to address any obstacles or challenges as early as possible.

 Scientific Discussion: